A Soulful Guide to Alice Springs

 Located in the centre of Australia’s vast outback is Alice Springs.
-Surrounded by sweeping desert plains and ochre coloured mountain ranges, this town is host to a huge amount of activities to really connect with Country.
+This town offers many activities to connect with the Country, surrounded by desert plains and mountain ranges.
 From viewing Aboriginal art that tell stories of the Dreamtime, to absorbing the Northern Territory’s natural beauty with a hot air balloon ride or day trip to Uluru, Alice Springs is the gateway to Australia’s rich ancient culture.

 Immerse yourself in Aboriginal Art on the Desert Art Trail